Generic name: linezolid (oral/injection) (lin EZ oh lid)

 if you use a catheter.

-Linezolid liquid may contain phenylalanine.
-Tell your doctor if you have phenylketonuria (PKU).
+Linezolid liquid may contain phenylalanine and could be harmful if you have phenylketonuria (PKU).

 How is linezolid used?